-The Company, along with numerous other securities firms and individuals, has been named as a defendant in two class action lawsuits pending in the United States District Court for the Southern District of New York.
-These lawsuits are purportedly brought on behalf of investors in certain debt securities issued by MF Global Holdings Ltd. The Company is being sued as an underwriter for two of the three debt offerings that are the subject of the lawsuits.
-The two complaints, which are substantially similar, allege material misstatements and omissions in a registration statement and prospectuses.
-The parties are awaiting appointment of a lead plaintiff and class counsel.
+The Company, along with numerous other securities firms and individuals, has been named as a defendant in a consolidated class action lawsuit pending in the United States District Court for the Southern District of New York.
+The lawsuit is purportedly brought on behalf of investors in certain debt securities issued by MF Global Holdings Ltd. The Company is being sued as an underwriter for two of the three debt offerings that are the subject of the lawsuit.
+The lawsuit alleges material misstatements and omissions in a registration statement and prospectuses.
+The parties are awaiting the filing of a consolidated amended complaint.